laam-egg/EMBER2024/README.md

 ## Dataset Methodology

-To learn more about how we build EMBER2024, check out our [vtpipeline-rs](https://github.com/FutureComputing4AI/vtpipeline-rs) repository!
+To learn more about how we built EMBER2024, check out our [vtpipeline-rs](https://github.com/FutureComputing4AI/vtpipeline-rs) repository!

 ## Citing